The Judge

 Easy walk along the ridge

-The ridgewalk is surprisingly long.
+The ridgewalk is surprisingly long

-The scramble begins on the orange rock.
+The scramble begins at the orange rock

 Looking back along the ridge

-White rock caps the mountain.
+White rock caps the mountain

-The grade steepens.
+The grade steepens

 Mount Norman and Diana Lake in the background